Shopping centers, restaurants prepare for increase in business as shelter in place restrictions ease

 “I feel very safe,” said Customer Jason Holguin.
 “I think BC’s is doing what they need to do to keep customers safe.
 It is a new norm, yes most definitely.
 It is very different.”

-It has been a ghost town River Park Shopping Center for over 2 months due to the shelter in place.
+It has been a ghost town River Park Shopping Center for over two months due to the shelter-in-place.

 “It is just weird,” said Rocky Mountain Chocolate Co.
 Employee Rylee Spurgon.
 “I mean walking out on my break, I go outside and there is no one around.
 It is just not the same.”